-> What should I be doing now to prepare for MOC?
+Q: What should I be doing now to prepare for MOC?

-- As an NBCT, you should verify when your National Board Certification expires, because that will determine when you will complete the MOC process.
+- As an NBCT, you should verify when your National Board Certification expires because that will determine when you will complete the MOC process.
 You can use the chart above to determine what process will be available for you to extend your certificate.
-Begin to reflect on your professional growth and to identify professional growth experiences.
-The MOC process will require you to describe, analyze, and reflect on how two of your Professional Growth Experiences (PGEs), teaching practice, and collaboration in learning communities continues to align with the Five Core Propositions, the current National Board Standards for your area of certification, and the Architecture of Accomplished Teaching.
-These PGEs are ongoing and varied activities in which you engage and that contribute to your positive impact on student learning.
-Both PGEs will require a written commentary in response to prompts and evidence that supports that commentary and demonstrates positive impact on student learning.
+Begin to reflect on your professional growth and identify professional growth experiences.
+The MOC process will require you to describe, analyze, and reflect on how two of your Professional Growth Experiences (PGEs), teaching practice, and collaboration in learning communities continue to align with the Five Core Propositions, the current National Board Standards for your area of certification, and the Architecture of Accomplished Teaching.
+These PGEs are ongoing and varied activities in which you engage, and that contribute to your positive impact on student learning.
+Both PGEs will require a written commentary in response to prompts and evidence that supports that commentary and demonstrates a positive impact on student learning.

 - Start thinking about which of your two PGEs you could demonstrate through a video-recorded lesson with students in the content area and developmental level of your original certificate.
 NBCTs, no matter their current role or teaching assignment, can create the required video by guest teaching a rostered group of students in the content area and developmental level of their original certificate.